veikman/gunka/README.md

 ### Work in progress

 Gunka is in a pre-alpha stage.
 An even earlier draft used Trio for concurrency, but the current plan is to use the standard asyncio library.
-This decision is based on the existing plan, as of 2018-07, to add a feature like Trio’s nurseries to asyncio in Python 3.8 (see [a talk on that](https://www.youtube.com/watch?v=ReXxO_azV-w)), which would make Trio an unnecessary dependency.
-Until then, asyncio.gather is used as a placeholder.

 ### Design goals

+* Procedures are unary functions.
+No need for one class per step.
+* Units can be arbitrarily nested.
+You don’t have to follow a flat recipe structure.
 * Your user interface can show, in non-technical terms, what your program is doing for the user.
 * Non-fatal problems are neatly contained and easy to highlight, while fatal problems will propagate.
+* Excellent performance through coöperative concurrency.
 * Logging of work and its output is easy, in real time and in retrospect.

-* Units are reusable and can be arbitrarily nested.
-You don’t have to follow a flat recipe structure.
+* Statistical analysis is supported via UUID tagging.

 ### Installation